taosdata/grafanaplugin/dashboards/TDinsightV3.md

 - **First EP**: the firstEp setting in the current TDengine cluster.
 - **Version**: TDengine server version (leader mnode).
-- **Master Uptime**: The time elapsed since the current Leader MNode was elected as Leader.
 - **Expire Time**: Enterprise version expiration time.
 - **Used Measuring Points**: The number of measuring points used by the Enterprise Edition.
 - **Databases**: The number of databases.